Sessions excludes domestic, gang violence from asylum claims

 "Generally, claims by aliens pertaining to domestic violence or gang violence perpetrated by non-government actors will not qualify for asylum," Sessions wrote in 31-page decision.
 "The mere fact that a country may have problems effectively policing certain crimes — such as domestic violence or gang violence — or that certain populations are more likely to be victims of crime, cannot itself establish an asylum claim."

 The widely expected move overruled a Board of Immigration Appeals decision in 2016 that gave asylum status to a woman from El Salvador who fled her husband.
-Sessions reopened the case for his review in March.
+Sessions reopened the case for his review in March as the administration stepped up criticism of asylum practices.

 Sessions took aim at one of five categories to qualify for asylum - persecution for membership in a social group - calling it "inherently ambiguous."
 The other categories are for race, religion, nationality and political affiliation.